Ship a Pallet in 15 Easy Steps: A Beginners’ Guide

 An average 48” x 40” pallet will weigh between 33 lbs and 48 lbs.
 Most pallets weigh around 30 lbs, but some pallets can weigh up to 70 lbs depending on the material they’re made of, their load-bearing capacity, and their moisture level.

 10. How much can you put on a pallet?

 Standard pallets can carry between 3,700 and 4,600 lbs.
 Pallet capacity depends on the pallet dimensions, type, and material it’s made of.

 11. How many cartons fit on a pallet?

 The number of boxes that fit on a pallet depends on the pallet dimensions, size of the boxes, how you stack them, and how high you stack them.

 Use this pallet loading calculator to help you see how many items of the same size and weight you can put on a single pallet.
-Choose your metric system, enter the dimensions and weight, and you’re good to go!
+You can choose the metric or the imperial system.
+Then enter the dimensions and weight, and you’re good to go!
 We’ve tested this tool and it looks pretty accurate (it’s only simple math), and the only drawback is that it supports only simple item stacking and cannot take complex box rotations into account, meaning that it can only calculate if it assumes that every item is placed in the same way relative to the base.

 12. How high can you stack a pallet?

 In general, standard-sized pallets shouldn’t exceed 60” in height.
 Boxes should be stacked with the heaviest on the bottom, and the lightest on top, and they shouldn’t lean one way or hang over the perimeter of the pallet.
 This is important for the safety of the people who will load and unload your cargo.
 All pallets should be safe to move and unpack.